Supreme Court sides with Trump over Obamacare religious exemptions

 In Little Sisters of the Poor Saints Peter and Paul Home v.
 Pennsylvania, the Supreme Court heard challenges to the Trump administration’s exemption for religious organizations, which excludes them from providing contraceptives under the Affordable Care Act.

 Under the previous administration, churches were exempt from providing health care coverage that runs contrary to their teaching.
-But in October 2017, the Trump administration further expanded exemptions from the contraceptive mandate to include a broader range of entities with sincerely held religious or moral objections to contraceptives.
+But in October 2017, the Trump administration further expanded exemptions from the contraceptive mandate to include a broader range of entities — including nonprofit and for-profit groups — with sincerely held religious or moral objections to contraceptives.

-The Little Sisters of the Poor and the Trump administration sought the high court’s review after a lower court sided with states challenging the expansion and issued a nationwide injunction.
+The Little Sisters of the Poor and the Trump administration sought the high court’s review after a lower court sided with Pennsylvania and New Jersey, which had challenged the federal government’s expansion for religious organizations.

+The lower court sided with the states and issued a nationwide injunction, but the high court’s ruling reverses that.

+“The plain language of the statute clearly allows the Departments to create the preventive care standards as well as the religious and moral exemptions,” wrote Justice Clarence Thomas for the court.

 Sign up for Daily Newsletters